rahu1gg/package-stack/README.md

 ## 🚀 Npm Package Stack
-A minimal starter kit designed to build and publish a new npm package with ease.
+A minimal starter kit designed to build and publish a npm package with ease.

 #### The Stack includes
 - [Typescript](https://www.typescriptlang.org/) for type safe and maintainable npm package